 \subsection{Runtime Analysis}

-We evaluate the real-time performance of our method across all datasets.
-Following the definition in Gaussian-LIC~\cite{lang2024gaussian}, a system is considered to be real-time capable if it completes processing within the duration of sensor data acquisition, without extensive post-processing.
-During runtime analysis, we evaluate our implementation using \textit{Ours-1} as the tracking module for pose estimation.
-The system achieves an average pose estimation frequency of 10 Hz, while depth completion inference requires only 10–20 ms per frame.
+We evaluate the real-time performance across all datasets.
+Following the definition in Gaussian-LIC~\cite{lang2025gaussian}, a system is considered to be real-time capable if it completes processing within the duration of sensor data acquisition, without extensive post-processing.
+We evaluate every module of Gaussian-LIC(c1) during runtime analysis.
+The average pose estimation frequency is 10 Hz, while depth completion inference requires only 10–20 ms per frame.
 Therefore, we primarily focus on the time consumption in the mapping thread.
-As shown in Tab.~\ref{tab:runtime}, the most time-consuming components in the mapping thread are primarily the forward and backward pass of the rasterizer as well as the Adam optimizer update.
-Thanks to carefully designed CUDA-related acceleration strategies for these components described in Sec.~\ref{sec:acc}, the time for finishing mapping remains within the bag duration, showcasing the real-time capability of our method.
+As shown in Tab.~\ref{tab:runtime}, the most time-consuming components are primarily the forward and backward pass of the rasterizer as well as the Adam optimizer update.
+Thanks to carefully designed CUDA-related acceleration strategies in Sec.~\ref{sec:acc}, the total mapping time remains within the bag duration, showcasing the real-time capability of our method.
 We also report the runtime of other methods and CUDA ablation in the supplementary material (Sec.~\ref{sec:runtime_ablation}).
 The real-time demonstration video can be found on the website\footnote{\url{https://www.youtube.com/watch?v=SkPnpuCfh88}}.